 - Click Setup Provider under the ADFS tile

-A New ADFS Connection form appears - Enter the following fields and click Create at the bottom of screen
+A new ADFS Connection form appears - Enter the following fields and click Create at the bottom of screen

 Field |